hippiehunter/dblbook/src/chapter_2/routines.md

 A subroutine is invoked using the 'xcall' statement.
 In Traditional DBL, if the first parameter is not an alpha, these subroutines can also be used as functions (i.e., in the form %subroutine).
 This requires the first argument passed to contain the result of the operation and the subroutine to be declared as an external function in your code.

+> #### Implicit stop
+> In Traditional DBL, if a subroutine reaches its end without an 'xreturn' or 'return', it's treated as an implicit 'stop' statement, which results in program termination.
+This often leads to significant frustration among new developers who are taken aback by this behavior.
+However, altering this behavior would break backward compatibility for code that relies on it.

 ### Local subroutines

 A local subroutine resides in the same method, function or subroutine in which it's called.
 It's located between the 'proc' statement and its corresponding 'end' statement of the calling routine, starting with a label and ending with the 'return' statement.
 Local subroutines don't accept arguments but share the calling routine's data.
 This makes local subroutines function much like class members or the captured variables of a lambda in other languages, allowing for data sharing within a scope.